lphansen/comparing_dsge/README.md

   end
   ```
   This script runs every combination of `gamma` from 1.0 to 8.0 and `rho` equal to 0.67, 1.0, and 1.5, given delta equal to 0.01 and alpha equal to 0.0922.
-  - We can also add other parameters we want to iterate over into the bash files and use `ArgParse` (for Julia) or `argparse` (for Python) to pass them to the scripts.
+  - You can also add other parameters you want to iterate over into the bash files and use `ArgParse` (for Julia) or `argparse` (for Python) to pass them to the scripts.

 - If you encounter issues with scripts not being executable, please run
   ```bash